MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/cdmobjectdefinition.md

 # CdmObject Definition

-This is the base interface for all CDM object definitions.
-It is extended by *CdmObjectDefinitionBase*.
+This is the base interface/class for all CDM object definitions.
+It is extended by *CdmObjectDefinitionBase* in C# and Java.

 ```
 public interface CdmObjectDefinition extends CdmObject
 ```
+*CdmObjectDefinition is a class in Python.*

 ## Properties
 |Name|Type|Description|